yiisoft/docs/guide/en/security/cryptography.md

 Masking a token helps to mitigate BREACH attack by randomizing how token outputted on each request.
 A random mask applied to the token making the string always unique.

-In order to mask a token:
+To mask a token:

 ```php
 $maskedToken = \Yiisoft\Security\TokenMask::apply($token);
 ```

-In order to get original value from the masked one:
+To get original value from the masked one:

 ```php
 $token = \Yiisoft\Security\TokenMask::remove($maskedToken);